-If your project requires global positioning feature, then you should use one of many GSP modules.
+If your project requires a global positioning feature, then you should use one of many GSP modules.
 There are many receiver modules and expansion boards available for your choice.
-They vary in PCB size, functionality, antennas used and price.
-In most cases, you are probably looking for simple, small all in one solution where GPS receiver and antenna would be on the same package.
+They vary in PCB size, functionality, antennas used, and price.
+In most cases, you are probably looking for a simple, small in one solution where GPS receiver and antenna would be on the same package.

-As you can see it can accept 5V and 3.3V supply and signals.
+As you can see, it can accept 5V and 3.3V supply and signals.
 Those are most common in microcontrollers.
 They seem to be popular in Arduino and Raspberry Pi projects.
-GPS module comes with built-in EEPROM where configuration information can be stored.
-Also, it is equipped with a small rechargeable battery which ensures GPS receiver data backup for up to half an hour when power supply drop.
+GPS module comes with a built-in EEPROM where configuration information can be stored.
+It is also equipped with a small rechargeable battery, which ensures GPS receiver data backup for up to half an hour when the power supply drops.

-The module comes with TTL level serial interface so can be easily be directly connected to microcontroller serial port or to PC using RS232 or TTL to USB (FTDI) adapter.
-You need only four wires (3 if you won’t do any configurations) connected as in image below:
+The module comes with a TTL level serial interface.
+It can be easily connected to the microcontroller serial port or PC using RS232 or TTL to USB (FTDI) adapter.
+You need only four wires (3 if you won’t do any configurations) connected as in the image below:

-To give it a test, we are going to use u-box provided evaluation software u-center which allows to connect GPS module directly to PC and test its capabilities.
+To give it a test, we will use u-box provided evaluation software u-center, which allows to connect GPS module directly to PC and test its capabilities.

 With u-center software, you can inspect lots of things.
-It can display the status of all satellites including their signal strength and location in sky view.
-Then there are a rudimentary map to show your position on it, time, altitude and speed if you are moving.
-Deviation map allows you to see how location detection deviates during the time.
+It can display the status of all satellites, including their signal strength and location in sky view.
+Then there is a rudimentary map to show your position on it, time, altitude, and speed if you are moving.
+The deviation map allows you to see how location detection deviates during the time.
 You can have a clue about how accurate this thing is.
 While I’m indoors and signals are quite weak, my deviation reaches 10meters.
-In good signal is right quality deviation can be up to 2.5m.
+In a good signal, is the right quality deviation can be up to 2.5m.
 U-center can also display position on pre-calibrated maps where you can analyze your movement on the roads and so on.

 GPS module default message format is NMEA.
 It is usually used in most applications.

-When you decide to use a receiver with microcontroller board, you need to write an application that will parse these messages into GPS data, time and altitude.
-Other parameters like speed are derived from GPS and time data.
-In most cases like in Arduino, you don’t have to wary about parsing GPS messages as there are libraries for this.
-Interfacing GPS module to your project is as easy as to write a couple lines of code.
+When you decide to use a receiver with a microcontroller board, you need to write an application that will parse these messages into GPS data, time, and altitude.
+Other parameters, like speed, are derived from GPS and time data.
+In most cases, like in Arduino, you don’t have to wary about parsing GPS messages as there are libraries for this.
+Interfacing the GPS module to your project is as easy as writing a couple of lines of code.